Play is essential for healthy growth and development. But just like food, play has healthy and less healthy options.

 "Play to the Rescue" ideas to help parents avoid the temptation of handing over a phone or tablet to a child at restaurants, in cars, on bad-weather days and during everyday errands and routines.

 Partners in play

-“As a pediatrician, I know how essential creative, open-ended play is for young children's brain development, language acquisition, problem-solving skills, social interactions and physical activity," said AAP President Sally Goza, MD, FAAP.
-“When children and parents play together, that's when we see those magical moments that are so important for children's growth.
-We are so pleased to be embarking on this new alliance with Melissa & Doug.
-Together we can help millions of families understand what they can do in terms of play to foster the best health outcomes for their kids."
+"As a pediatrician, I know how essential creative, open-ended play is for young children's brain development, language acquisition, problem-solving skills, social interactions and physical activity," said Sally Goza, MD, FAAP, a pediatrician in Georgia and past-president of the AAP.
+"When children and parents play together, that's when we see those magical moments that are so important for children's growth.
+We are so pleased to be part of the Power of Play alliance to help families understand what they can do in terms of play to foster the best health outcomes for their kids."

 Melissa & Doug, the alliance offers an opportunity to share the science behind the benefits of play.
 Melissa & Doug is the only major toy brand to have never added apps or screens to its products.
 The company also has never advertised its products to children.